---Course Related Content Group: Tap Dance
+- -- Course Related Content Group: Tap Dance

+- --AA/AS General Education: AA/AS E

 - --Transfers to both UC/CSU

-- --IGETC Area(s): N/A

 - --CSU Area(s): E1

 Choreography I

 This course emphasizes analysis of the evocative language of movement as a form of human expression through the art of choreography.
 Various means of instruction are employed to introduce choreographic forms and principles, history, cultural significance and the elements of space, time, energy, motion and stasis in this entry-level course teaching students about dance composition.
 Personal investment, individual creativity and the development of a movement aesthetic and choreographic voice are stressed.